Three Secrets of Fátima: Cardinal Bertone's response

 Later on in the interview, Bertone again addresses the question as to whether a text exists with words attributed to the Blessed Virgin that was censored: "The part of the text where the Virgin speaks in the first person wasn't censored, for the simple reason that it never existed. ...I'm basing my statement on Sister Lucia's own direct confirmation that the Third Secret is none other than the text that was published in the year 2000."

 In early September 2007, archbishop Loris Francesco Capovilla, private secretary to Pope John XXIII, who witnessed Pope John open the envelope of the third secret, said there was no truth in the rumor that the Vatican was suppressing a vision of the end of the world.
 "There are not two truths from Fatima and nor is there any fourth secret.
 The text which I read in 1959 is the same that was distributed by the Vatican."
 Capovilla is also quoted as saying "I have had enough of these conspiracy theories.
 It just isn't true.
 I read it, I presented it to the Pope and we resealed the envelope."

 On 21 September 2007 writers Antonio Socci and Solideo Paolini, who have competing books on Fatima, attempted to crash a reception at the Pontifical Urbanianum University where Bertone was to introduce his book The Last Fatima Visionary: My Meetings with Sister Lucia.
 They stated that they wished to participate in the question and answer part of the reception.
 When told that the cardinal would not be taking questions, they then tried to confront Bertone, who is the Vatican Secretary of State.
 Security guards hustled them out.
 In talking to reporters afterwards, Socci and Paolini produced a tape recording in which they claimed Archbishop Loris Francesco Capovilla, revealed that there were two texts of the third secret, although Capovilla had stated otherwise less than two weeks before.

+Pope Paul VI and Pope John Paul I also read the contents of the third secret, in 1965 and 1978 respectively, but they too preferred to reseal the contents so that they would be disclosed later.